VissaMoutafis/Membership-Inference-Research/Meetings/meeting-2022-03-22/README.md

 - Talked DP and how to start a small on DP defences against MIAs
 ### Check MIA with missing values (EASY) ✔️

-Some strange results in **ADULT_mia_v2.ipynb**, in the final boards, where the $0\%$ MVP datasets (both test and shadow) performed really poorly.
+Some strange results in **ADULT_mia.ipynb**, in the final boards, where the $0\%$ MVP datasets (both test and shadow) performed really poorly.
 This was not the results of the original attack where we attacked with full on shadow dataset on missing valued - attack test dataset.

 ### Label Only in Categorical data (EASY) ✔️